Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 CTEs represent key moments in the lifecycle of a food product where traceability data must be recorded.
 Examples include:

-• Shipping products to customers
+• Shipping — Transfer of products to customers or distribution partners

 Each event requires the capture of specific traceability information.